morber11/EzBeezyArchiver/README.md

 ## Description

-**EzBeezyArchiver** is a user-friendly tool designed for archiving files using Archive.is.
+**EzBeezyArchiver** is a user-friendly tool designed for archiving files using Archive.is

 ![image](https://files.catbox.moe/lc9hkg.png)

-At the moment this is still in an experimental phase and is still awaiting release to the Chrome Web Store

 ## Links